jeffcho0227/Calculator/README.md

 # Calculator
 A calculator that allows users to do basic operations.
 This application is a TDD with jest and enzyme.

+Set up the application using mobile first approach

 ## How To Start
 ```
 clone the repo